john-cd/rust_howto/bk/src/language/control_flow.md

 {{#include control_flow.incl.md}}

-{{i:Control flow}} constructs allow you to run code conditionally or repeatedly, directing the "flow" of your program's execution.
+{{i:Control flow}} constructs run code conditionally or repeatedly, directing the "flow" of your program's execution.
 Rust provides several familiar ways to do this.

 ## Execute Code based on a Condition Using `if` and `else` {#if-else}

 [![Rust by example - if else][book~rust-by-example~if_else~badge]][book~rust-by-example~if_else]

-`if`, `else`, and `else if` allow you to execute different blocks of code based on whether a boolean condition is true or false:
+`if`, `else`, and `else if` execute different blocks of code based on whether a boolean condition is true or false:

 ```rust,editable
 {{#include ../../crates/language/examples/control_flow/if_else.rs:example}}